Fredybec/Adaptive-Personalized-RS-Benchmark/README.md

 * The code for **CoDBand**, **DVAR**, and **IEGN** was originally posted online by their respective authors.
 * I have performed modifications including optimization, bug fixes, and adaptation of these codes to work with **Movielens** and **Amazon** datasets when the original implementations did not support them.
 * The methodologies for **ARSLA** and **AFNPR** were implemented from scratch by me.
-I closely followed their respective papers’ methodologies, including training and testing protocols, to ensure a fair and consistent evaluation.
+I closely followed their respective papers’ methodologies, including training and evaluation, to ensure a fair and consistent evaluation.

 ## Repository Structure